Eveldee/Monokai-Flat/README.md

 ## Copyright and license

-This theme can be used freely in every projects, commercial or not as it is licensed under the [Creative Commons Zero v1.0 Universal](LICENSE) license.
+This theme can be used freely in any project, commercial or not as it is licensed under the [Creative Commons Zero v1.0 Universal](LICENSE) license.